jakissajmon/BookOAH/README.md

 # BookOAH
-A tool to get Samsung Galaxy Book exclusive apps running on any hardware.
+A tool to get Samsung Galaxy Book exclusive apps running on any hardware(without modifying them).

 > [!NOTE]
 > This project isn't finished _yet_.